 How to sleep easier: The most immediate financial problem when you lose your job is that even though your salary stops, the bills don't.
 Even in a strong economy, it’s not uncommon to find yourself out of work for a period of time.
 Prepare yourself for these times by setting aside some money in an emergency account to help tide you over until you get a new job.
 Aim to eventually have three to six months' worth of expenses saved up.
 And keep it in a separate account, so you won’t be tempted to tap into it for everyday spending.

 In addition to preparing your finances for a potential job loss, it's also important to make sure that you're set up to easily find your next role.
-That means making sure that your CV is always up-to-date and pushing yourself to attend networking events and connect with peers even when you’re happily employed.
+That means making sure that your CV is always up-to-date and you are pushing yourself to attend networking events and connect with peers even when you’re happily employed.

 The nightmare: The state pension age is increased - again